Moreland, Ramirez, Benintendi homer as Red Sox top Yanks 5-4

+''Good to see the offense start to impact the baseball with a little bit more regularity,'' Red Sox manager John Farrell said.

-Boston began the day next-to-last in the majors with just 53 homers, but manager John Farrell said before the game that he thought his team would soon pick up the power pace.
+Boston began the day next-to-last in the majors with just 53 homers, but Farrell said before the game he thought his team would soon pick up the power pace.

-Playing at the new Yankee Stadium for the first time without now-retired slugger David Ortiz on the roster, the Red Sox launched a trio of long balls and moved within a game of first-place New York.
+Playing at the new Yankee Stadium for the first time without now-retired slugger David Ortiz on the roster, the Red Sox launched a trio of long balls and moved within a game of AL East-leading New York.

+''I guess it depends on where we play, too.
+You know obviously this is a short porch here,'' Benintendi said. ''It's going to come.
+The homers will come.''

+Kimbrel posted his 17th save in 18 chances.
+He fanned one batter on a wild pitch, and struck out big-hitting rookie Aaron Judge on a 99 mph fastball to finish it.

 A lefty-swinging cleanup hitter, same as Big Papi, got it going when Moreland delivered with a long two-run drive to right-center field in the fourth inning.
 Ramirez followed with a liner to left for a 4-1 lead.